-The Santa Fe Dam Reservoir is a hidden oasis nestled inside a 836-acre park with the picturesque San Gabriel Mountains in the background.
-The reservoir is located in southern Los Angeles County, in the City of Irwindale, at the foot of the San Gabriel Mountains within the Santa Fe Dam Recreational Park.
-This scenic 70-acre reservoir is considered by many to be one of the best paddling destinations in Los Angeles County.
+The Santa Fe Dam Reservoir is a hidden oasis nestled within an expansive 836-acre park, with the picturesque San Gabriel Mountains providing a scenic backdrop that captivates visitors.
+Situated in southern Los Angeles County, within the City of Irwindale, this expansive 70-acre reservoir is widely regarded as one of the premier paddling destinations in the entire region

 Map of Santa fe Dam